bardiabarabadi/CGX/README.md

 As note in "Bluetooth/FTDI Serial Port Interface" section of ref [1], the serial port operates at 3,000,000 baud, 8-N-1, with flow control enabled.
 This configuration is not achievable without employing the FT driver library functions.
+The driver for the FTDI virtual com port allows for baudrates to a max of 920K, which is not useful here.

+### Leaving MATLAB for Cpp
+As you can see in the examples above, using the shared libraries in MATLAB are difficult to code inefficient to execute, and generally not a good idea!
+The solution is to load up the FTDI library in C/C++ programming language (which it is designed to work with).
+This section describes how this is done.